Since 1936, Gunselman's has been a great place to meet a friend and grab a drink.

 Photos by Nicole Franzen

-Gunselman's Tavern has been the public house in Fairview Park for almost 80 years.
-Recent renovations include a new brick patio, refurbished original barstools and updated air conditioning and clean new bathrooms.
-In Fall 2016, Gunselman's Kitchen will reopen for the first time since 1959 serving a classic bar menu and comfort food recipes inspired by American big family home cooking.
+Gunselman's Tavern has been The Public House in Fairview Park for almost 80 years.
+Recent renovations include a new brick patio, refurbished original barstools, updated air conditioning and clean, new bathrooms.
+Gunselman's Kitchen has reopened for the first time since 1959 serving a classic bar menu and comfort food recipes.
+All inspired by American big family home cooking.

 Corner of W. 215 and Lorain

 November 5: Thor Platter Trio (Joe McD's birthday)